nickkeane/docker-terraria-server/README.md

-# docker-terraria-server
+# docker-tmodloader-server
-Docker Server for Terraria, TShock, and tModLoader
+Docker Server for tModLoader